 As far as Syngoniums go, it’s still very much a small plant… but it’ll still grow to fill the space in most terrariums.

 Alternatively, you can take a more active approach in pruning this plant to keep it compact and encourage it to grow much bushier (not everyone appreciates a leggy look).

 Generally, plants in the Syngonium genus are very easy to propagate from stem cuttings.

 That being said, it’s hard to see on these plants as all the important parts are clustered at the base.

 The standard advice is to simply take a stem cutting with a couple of leaves and a viable root node and place it in water for a few weeks until it develops its own root system.

 Varieties & Similar Plants

-There’s also a ‘Mini Pixie’ which is a super dwarf variety, and it is truly tiny.
+There’s also a ‘Mini Pixie’, which is a super dwarf variety, and it is genuinely tiny (perfect for a mini terrarium).
 Growing up to a maximum size of 3 inches, it still has all the characteristics of the arrowhead vine, just in the neatest possible package.

 Syngonium Pixie does have an upright growth pattern, but unlike the larger Syngonium podophyllum varieties, it doesn’t appear to produce aerial roots capable of attaching to its environment.

 The dwarf Syngonium plants are just as easy to care for as their larger counterparts.
 You can expect to water them more often (as smaller pots dry out faster), but they’ll need much less maintenance overall.